M-Usman-Tahir/First-Flutter-Frontend-App/README.md

 ## dream_vacation

 A new Flutter project.
-Have a look on [dummy apk](https://github.com/M-Usman-Tahir/First-Flutter-Frontend-App/tree/main/output)
+Have a look on [dummy apk and release](https://github.com/M-Usman-Tahir/First-Flutter-Frontend-App/tree/main/output)

 ### Getting Started

 This project is a starting point for a Flutter application.